ComfyUI Extension: Workflow to API Converter Endpoint

 Usage

 The endpoint is automatically available after installation.
-No workflow changes needed - this isn't a node you put in a workflow.
+No workflow changes needed.

 Send a POST request to /workflow/convert with a non-API workflow JSON (for example, one you exported from ComfyUI using "Save" not "Save (API)") to get back the API format: